-You may exchange Drexel Hamilton Class Shares of a Goldman Sachs Fund at NAV for certain shares of another Goldman Sachs Fund.
+You may exchange Capital Shares of a Goldman Sachs Fund at NAV for certain shares of another Goldman Sachs Fund.

 The exchange privilege may be materially modified or withdrawn at any time upon 60 days written notice.
-You should contact your Intermediary to arrange for exchanges of shares of the Fund for shares of another Goldman Sachs Fund.
+You should contact your Intermediary to arrange for exchanges of shares of a Fund for shares of another Goldman Sachs Fund.